jo3-l/blog/content/posts/probabilistic-programming.md

 and compiles it into a [_probability generating function (pgf)_](https://en.wikipedia.org/wiki/Probability_generating_function) that specifies the probability distribution of `s` exactly.
 The expectation of `s`, and thus the answer to the original problem, can be recovered straightforwardly given the pgf by taking derivatives.
 The whole compiler will fit in 200 lines of Python.

 **References.** The implementation and all the ideas in this blog post follow the (very nice) paper ["Compiling with Generating Functions" (Li and Zhang)](https://dl.acm.org/doi/10.1145/3747534).
 Indeed, the compiler we shall implement is a small toy subset of the one described in that paper.
-All mistakes and oddities are mine alone, and I intentionally deviate from the paper in places for narrative simplicity.
+All mistakes and oddities are mine, and I intentionally deviate from the paper in places for narrative simplicity.
 In addition, though I will give intuition for most mathematical results I need along the way via examples, I defer to the paper for all formal proofs.

 ### A high-level view of probablistic programming and compilers

 In my opinion, the best way to interpret the program above is not as a series of procedural instructions that are executed repeatedly under different seeds.
 Rather, **the program is just syntax sugar for defining a particular exact statistical model** in a declarative way; such programs are called [probabilistic programs](https://en.wikipedia.org/wiki/Probabilistic_programming).
 The role of a compiler for such a program is to lower the program into a representation of the statistical model that allows one to easily query properties of the distribution, for example to answer questions such as "what is the probability of [given event] in this model" or "what is the expectation of this variable within the model?"

 In the specific compiler we build in this post, we choose to represent the statistical model by the joint probability generating function of the variables involved.
-Each line of the probabilistic program manipulates the statistical model in some way, for instance by extending it with a new random variable (potentially derived from some existing random variables) or conditioning on some event.
-The beauty of using pgfs is that every language construct can be implemented naturally as an operation on the probability generating function.
+Each line of the probabilistic program manipulates the pgf in some way, for instance by extending it with a new random variable (potentially derived from some existing random variables) or conditioning on some event.
+The beauty of this approach is that every language construct can be implemented naturally as an operation on the probability generating function.

 ## Probability generating functions

 First, let's review the definition of probability generating functions (pgfs).
-If one is familiar with the notion of the moment generating function or characteristic function of a distribution, the pgf can be viewed as an analogue that is particularly suited for discrete random variables.
+If one is familiar with the notion of the moment generating function or characteristic function of a distribution, the pgf can be viewed as an analogue that is particularly well-suited for discrete random variables.

 Let $X$ be a discrete random variable with support in the non-negative integers $\{0, 1, ...\}$.
 The **probability generating function (pgf)** of $X$, denoted by $G_X(x)$, is defined by the series in which the coefficient of $x^k$ is the probability $P[X = k]$.
 That is,
 $$ G_X (x) = P[X=0] + P[X=1]x^1 + P[X=2]x^2 + \cdots = \sum_{k=0}^\infty P[X = k]x^k. $$

 _Example._ The pgf of a biased coin $X \sim \mathrm{Bernoulli}(0.7)$ is $0.3x^0 + 0.7x^1$.

-We can generalize the definition to apply to multivariate random variables similarly.
+The definition generalizes readily to multivariate random variables.
 Indeed, given a multivariate random variable $\mathbf{X} = (X_1, ..., X_n)$, the **multivariate probability generating function** of $\mathbf{X}$ is the series in $n$ variables $x_1, ..., x_n$ in which the coefficient of $x_1^{k_1} \cdots x_n^{k_n}$ is the joint probability $P[X_1 = k_1, \dots, X_n = k_n]$.
 That is,

 $$
 G_\mathbf{X} (x_1, ..., x_n) = \sum_{k_1, \dots, k_n \ge 0} P[X_1 = k_1, \dots, X_n = k_n]x_1^{k_1} \cdots x_n^{k_n}